-Items delivered or left in the office by parents will not be delivered to students.
-Students will not be notified of items in the office and it is the responsibility of the student to come to the office during lunch or passing periods to pick up items.
+Items delivered or left in the office by parents (excluding lunches) will not be delivered to students.
+Students will not be notified of items in the office and it is the responsibility of the student to come to the office during lunch or passing period to pick up items.
 We will only deliver emergency messages to students.